ken-morel/gama/docs/src/tutorials/pong.md

 }
 ```

-If you run the game now (`gama run`), you should see the paddles and the ball, but nothing is moving yet.
+If you run the game now (`gama build -r`) which builds your projet and runs it, you should see the paddles and the ball, but nothing is moving yet.

 ## 6. Moving the Paddles